EdwinLi09/Weather-App/README.md

+# Custom Weather Application
-The goal of this project is to create a custom weather app that displays real-time data for any city, including temperature, humidity, and wind speed.
-The user-friendly interface fetches weather information via APIs based on user input, in which the application automatically generates this data.<br/>
+The goal of this project is to create a custom weather application that displays real-time data for any city, including temperature, humdity, and wind speed.
+The user-friendly interface fetches weather information via APIs based on user input, automatically generating this data.

-Through this personal project, I gained experience with new coding languages in Visual Studio Code, including:
+# Project Features
+- Real-time weather data for any city.
+- User-friendly interface for easy navigation.
+- Displays temperature, humidity, and wind speed.
+- Fetches weather information via APIs based on user input.

+# Technical Skills
-1. CSS/HTML
+- CSS/HTML
-2. JavaScript
+- JavaScript

-# Start-up
+# Getting Started

-1. Run the code in Visual Studio Code.
-2. Ensure the live server is up and running.
-3. Once live, it will take you to the browser with the weather application.
-4. Enter any city, and the weather data will appear.
+- Have